 Sin gained mastery or control over the entire mankind through Adam, the first man.
 Through Adam’s disobedience, we all became sinners.

-The Scripture states: “For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.”
+Paul writes, “For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.”
 (Rom.
 5:19 NKJV).

 Through the disobedience of the first man the entire human race became slaves of sin, sold under sin.